“Go to your girlfriends, I will be grateful if you never come back here!” Nneoma yelled as she watched Jackson pack his luggage out of the house.

-“Okay.”
-Editi said and nodded calmly, “If you’d need anything, let me know.”
-Editi said calmly and reluctantly walked away.
+“Okay,” Editi said and nodded calmly, “If you need anything, let me know.”
+She reluctantly walked away.

 Editi had complained to Akwang over the phone, and even told Abas the maid about how sad she felt for her friend Nneoma.

-“Aunty, they need to go to prayer house to find out why she no fit carry belle.”
-Abas said in pidgin and normal English.
+“Aunty, they need to go to a prayer house to find out why she no fit carry belle,” Abas said.

-“Abas, please leave me alone.”
-Editi said tiredly.
+“Abas, please leave me alone,” Editi said.
 She’d just finished drinking chocolate tea and was already feeling sleepy.
-Akwang was coming back home the next day to prepare her for her trip to America.
+Akwang was coming back the next day to prepare her for her trip to America.

 When the call ended, Abas asked, “Aunty, will I be in this house alone when you leave for America?”

-“Yes my love, I have to do this now, I will be working few more weeks before my paternity leave will be granted.”
+“Yes my love.
+I have to do this now, I will be working for a few more weeks before my paternity leave will be granted.”